 That’s right, Slim Jim equivalents made from KANGAROO.
 What’s wrong with the world?
 Many other obvious questions.
 How is it legal to process kangaroo meat?
 We haven’t seen any kangaroos in Canada, so somebody had to ship carcasses or already-processed meat across an ocean.
 How is that economically feasible?
 Most importantly, who the hell eats Kangaroo Slim Jim’s?
 That’s like eating kittens.
 We asked the teenager behind the counter if people really bought them.
 Her completely non-responsive response was “They’re everywhere in Australia.
 They’re like squirrels.”
 Hold on there Missy.
 That only raises more questions.
 Like who the hell eats SQUIRREL Slim Jim’s?
 What’s going on here?

 Robin at Queen’s Cove Marina had insisted that we take a dinghy over to Covered Portage Cove.
 We did, and despite the day’s grayness it was well worth it.

 Saint Bernadette supposedly was sick and found The Lord at Lourdes, or some such thing.
 Maybe it’s all true.
 We found a grotto—accessable only through a tick-infested trek—which claims to be something special related to Lourdes.
 Who knows.

 It’s pretty cool to watch all the planes with floats instead of wheels.
 Where we come from, there are no seaplanes.
 Here they’re everywhere.
 Kind of like ticks.
-One landed and taxied in front of us as we ate our world-famous Henry’s fish dinner on the dock.
+One landed and taxied in front of us as we ate our world-famous Harold’s fish dinner on the dock.
 Crazy awesome what you see up here.

 We’re not exactly sure where we’re going to end up tomorrow, which isn’t at all unusual.
 But somehow it all works out.